urbster1/mareo/README.md

 FREQUENTLY ASKED QUESTIONS (FAQ)
 ================================

-Q: What an INI file is?
+Q: What is an INI file?

 A: An ini file is basically a TXT file that includes information on how a program should behave.
 Inside the mareo.zip you would see a file called mareo.INI.
 You can edit it with notepad, is the configuration file for MAREO.